alwashe/PCB-cc2530-cc2591-OR-cc2530-zigbee-router-usb-c-powerd/README.md

-# PCB for cc2530 zigbee router with USB-C
+# PCB for cc2530-cc2591 OR cc2530 ZigBee router USB-C powerd

 This PCB enables you to connect your Router to USB-C Power.
 The Module is working with 3.3V so you need a converter from 5V to 3.3V.